Are you looking to start a art business?

 - And finally (maybe the most important of all), running it as an online-only business would allow me to stay at home with Riley!

-We’ve outlined two common scenarios for “pre-opening” costs of a art business and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of starting an art business and outline the costs you should expect for each:

 |Startup Expenses: Average expenses incurred when starting a art business.||Min Startup Costs: You plan to execute on your own.
 You’re able to work from home with minimal costs.||Max Startup Costs: You have started with 1+ other team members.|